Electrostatics/apbs-pdb2pqr/doc/doc-Dave/VR/README.md

 # Virtual Reality capability with APBS and PDB2PQR
+APBS tools have been coupled with a virtual reality platform, UnityMol-APBS, to provide a powerful immersive experience to visualize and compare calculated results. the instructions for downloading the needed software to perform the VR analysis, are discussed in the following section.

 ## Download Software
-APBS tools have been coupled with a virtual reality platform, UnityMol-APBS, to provide a powerful immersive experience to visualize and compare calculated results.

-download instuctions goes here
+**download instuctions go here**
 APBS executables must be placed in the users C:/ folder (note: the directory names must not be changed).

 UI for UnitMol-APBS: